Myndex/SAPC-APCA/documentation/minimum_compliance.md

 - Use of other features or color spaces in the apca-w3 package are correctly implemented per the current APCA version.
 - Color space is clearly identified when it is not sRGB.
 - Use of own features do not change the correct results of the current APCA version.
-- Any view the APCA math or base algorithm is shown in a human readable form, the following disclaimer must be attached:
+- Any view where the APCA math or base algorithm is shown in a human readable form, the following disclaimer must be attached:
     - "APCA is a method for predicting text contrast on self-illuminated displays for web-based content.
-Some use-cases are prohibited by license, including the following: use in medical, clinical evaluation, human safety related, aerospace, transportation, military applications, are strictly prohibited without a specific license in writing granting such use."
+Some use-cases are prohibited by license, including the following: use in medical, clinical evaluation, human safety related, aerospace, transportation, automotive, military applications, are strictly prohibited without a specific license in writing granting such use."
-- In the associated documentation, and preferably linked on the interface screen near the Lc output, shall be a link to the "Why APCA" document: https://git.apcacontrast.com/documentation/WhyAPCA
+- In the associated documentation, and preferably linked on the interface screen near the Lc output, shall be a _link_ to the "Why APCA" document: https://git.apcacontrast.com/documentation/WhyAPCA
+    - this or other documentation may be hosted locally with source code provided that there is always a live link to the canonical source here.

+### Use _Without_ Identification
+Unidentified use of the APCA algorithm or math is permitted, subject to the restrictions listed in _MINIMUM APCA CONFORMANCE_, provided:
+    - code used is as provided in the apca–w3 repository,
+    - code is unmodified except as needed for porting to a given language and/or use case.
+    - that there is no use of the term "APCA" or protected terms or trademarks, and
+    - is only identified generically as _"perceptual contrast"_ as far as the specific implementation, _EXCEPT_
+    - if there is documentation related to the code, that it
+        - lists the link to the above noted WhyAPCA document,
+        - indicates the above license exclusions or prohibited uses
+        - in this case may be identified as _"perceptual contrast based on APCA but not APCA compliant"_

 ### APCA™ Contrast Value _(no guidelines, no examples)_
-Use of the term "APCA™ Contrast" requires at a minimum:
+Use of the term "APCA™ Lc Value" requires at a minimum:
-- Minimum APCA compliance as listed above
+- Minimum APCA compliance as listed in _MINIMUM APCA CONFORMANCE_
 - **MAY NOT** present any example using the tested colors, nor present any font examples.
     - The output of the tool must be _only_ the Lc value, and present no visual example.
-- May use the term "APCA Contrast Value" but may not use terms such as "APCA compliant"
+- May use the term "APCA Contrast Value" but MUST NOT use terms such as "APCA compliant"
     - May refer to the output as "APCA Lc Value" or "Lc"
     - **MUST present the value alone,** with no examples of the use of the colors or fonts whatsoever.
     - Use of visual font examples shall require adherance to "APCA™ Compatible" or better.
 - NO linking to any WCAG&nbsp;3 document at all (neither current nor expired), and no reference of any kind to WCAG&nbsp;3 nor WCAG&nbsp;3 compatibility nor WCAG&nbsp;3 compliance whatsoever.
-- If any examples are to be shown, the tool must conform to one of the APCA guideline levels, described below.
+- If any examples are to be shown, the tool MUST conform to one of the APCA guideline levels, described below.

 ---
 ### APCA™ Compatible _(basic guidelines and basic examples)_
 Use of the term "APCA™ Compatible" requires at a minimum:
-- Minimum APCA compliance
+- _MINIMUM APCA CONFORMANCE_
 - If an example is shown, it must show at least the minimum reference font size at normal weight for the fluent text use case, at the present Lc value.
     - Reference font for this purpose is normal weight (400) Arial or Helvetica, normal aspect.
     - Sizes per Lc level as listed, including the title: